-For example, take Rakuten, the $12 billion market cap parent company of Ebates and other ecommerce properties.
+For example, take Rakuten, the $12 billion market cap parent company of Ebates and other e-commerce properties.
 Earlier this week, they announced Rakuten Coin, a private blockchain-based token.
-Unlike a fully distributed blockchain solution, the end consumer and store owners won’t fully benefit from Rakuten’s solution.
+Unlike a fully distributed solution, the end consumer and store owners won’t fully benefit from Rakuten’s solution.
 Rakuten, by this ploy, is merely switching one form of friction for another … boo!

-Two of my favorite thought pieces on Ecommerce’s and the Blockchain were written by Louie Bacaj, head of the growth engineering team at jet.com.
-Read Part 1 and Part 2 of his Ecommerce on the Blockchain series and you’ll get an even better idea of what’s possible.
+Two of my favorite thought pieces on this topic were written by Louie Bacaj, the head of growth engineering at jet.com.
+Read Part 1 and Part 2 of his series and you’ll get an even better idea of what’s possible.

 Stay tuned … this won’t be the last you hear of e-commerce on the blockchain from Engine.
 In addition to being huge blockchain fanboys, we are actively working on several proofs of concept for our e-commerce platform.